!?!?!?! I hear you say. What on earth is a Training Dance?’ Well, it’s not really a dance – but then again, it is. Confused? Read on…

 And there you have it.
 The steps to the Training Dance.
 Apologies for not giving you the nitty gritty details of the process.
 I don’t have time to write a book – and you may not have time to read one right now!
 However, if you DO want to know the nitty gritty – and turn your training into a smooth Dance between you and your dog, I just happen to have something cooking that you may like…

-It walks you through all the steps I’ve touched on here – in a great deal more detail, complete with practical exercises and hand-holding if you’d like it.
-If you are keen to learn more about the underlying process of successful training, please sign up for the WAITLIST here.
+My online course. walks you through all the steps I’ve touched on here – in a great deal more detail, complete with practical exercises so you can see real results.

 Happy Training (or should that be Dancing?)